yvzn/azure-table-storage-backup/README.md

 ```

 This will trigger the *BackupTablesTest* function and you should see the logs in the console indicating the function execution.

+## Restoration Process

+Restoration can be achieved by simply swapping the source and backup storage accounts in the client applications.
+This is the advantage of having a storage account as a backup medium.

+By configuring the client applications to use the backup storage account as the source, you can easily restore the data to its original state or to a new storage account.

 ## Licensing